Why This Matters

 Longitudinal Studies

-• Temporal sequence can be established—knowing that exposure preceded outcome strengthens causal arguments even without randomization
+- Temporal sequence can be established.
+Knowing that an exposure preceded an outcome strengthens causal arguments even without randomization.

-• Attrition bias poses a significant threat as participants drop out over months or years, potentially skewing results if dropout is related to the outcome
+- Attrition bias poses a significant threat as participants drop out over months or years.
+If dropout is related to the outcome being studied, the remaining sample becomes unrepresentative and results can be skewed.

 Cross-Sectional Studies

-• Prevalence of conditions and characteristics can be estimated, useful for public health planning and hypothesis generation
+- Prevalence (the proportion of people with a condition at a given time) can be estimated, which is useful for public health planning and hypothesis generation.

-Compare: Longitudinal vs. Cross-sectional studies—both are observational, but longitudinal tracks change over time while cross-sectional captures a single moment.
-If an FRQ asks about studying disease progression, longitudinal is your answer; for estimating current disease burden, choose cross-sectional.
+Compare: Longitudinal vs. Cross-sectional studies: both are observational, but longitudinal tracks change over time while cross-sectional captures a single moment.
+If a question asks about studying disease progression, longitudinal is your answer; for estimating current disease burden, choose cross-sectional.

 Survey-Based Methods: Gathering Self-Reported Data